shahrajabian/shahrajabian.github.io/_pages/about.md

 * Resilient Flight Control
 * Control of Multi-Agent Systems

+In my spare time, I engage in sports like bodybuilding and running, as well as enjoying outdoor activities such as hiking, camping, climbing, and biking with friends and family.
+Kickboxing used to be a part of my routine as well.

 Thank you for visiting my website.
 Whether you’re a fellow researcher, a prospective student, or simply curious about may work, I hope you find the information here helpful and motivating.
 Please feel free to reach out if you have any questions or would like to discuss potential collaborations.